-#1.
-Your Home is Worth More than What You Owe
+1. Your Home is Worth More than What You Owe

 The primary difference over a normal house sale is the condition that you must pay the lender any missed or deferred payments from the sale proceeds.

-Therefore, before possibly going into preforeclosure (the period of time after you fall behind on your mortgage payments, and before a foreclosure officially starts), it is recommended that you sell your home.
+Therefore, before a possibly preforeclosure (the period of time after you defaulted and before a foreclosure officially starts), consider selling your home.

 In this instance, time is your enemy, and you’ll want to move quickly.